Run and review the results of a Windows Defender Offline scan

 Before running an offline scan, you should attempt to update Windows Defender AV protection.
 You can either force an update with Group Policy or however you normally deploy updates to endpoints, or you can manually download and install the latest protection updates from the Microsoft Malware Protection Center.

-See the Manage Windows Defender Antivirus protection and definition updates topic for more information.
+See the Manage Windows Defender Antivirus Security intelligence updates topic for more information.

 In Windows 10, version 1607, you can manually force an offline scan.
 Alternatively, if Windows Defender determines that Windows Defender Offline needs to run, it will prompt the user on the endpoint.